 Bellows can open to the side or the top, and which type you have is a matter of preference.
 Many, but not all, of the top opening bellows have tighter bellows springs and require a bit more muscle to pump, but ensure that the internal bellows has lots of air.
 Many side-pumping bellows have a softer pumping action and can also ensure plenty of air for the instrument.
 If you find a harmonium that you love but has a stiffer pumping action than you like, an experienced harmonium repair person can usually change the bellows spring to have a softer touch to your liking.

 Number of Octaves

 Harmoniums are made with differing sized keyboards, which means that the number of octaves varies from model to model.
 There can be anywhere form 2.5 – 3.5 (or even more) octaves covered on a model.
 I have found that even the models with the shorter keyboards with 2.5 octaves, provide plenty of notes for common use.
 More is not necessarily better because most harmonium players will never use all of the keys on 3.5 octave model.
 Most models have about 3 – 3.25 octaves.

 Some harmoniums have what is called a key changer, or scale changer.
 This is a complex mechanism that allows you to shift the keyboard to the left or the right.
-This is a feature that most harmonium players will never use.
-It is only helpful if you have learned a chant or song in one key and you need to play it in a different one and don’t know how to, or don’t have the time to learn to, play it in another key.
+This is a feature that many harmonium players will never use.
+It is only helpful if you have learned a chant or song in one key and you need to play it in a different one and don’t know how, or don’t have the time, to learn to play it in another key.